-What retail stores sell nespresso capsules?
+What retail stores sell Nespresso capsules?
 The easiest option in my city was to visit the local Nespresso store in Berlin (or boutique, as they call it).
 There, I could buy as much or as little as I wanted and try a shot before buying.
 Boxes of 10 Nespresso capsules start at just 3.50 EUR.
-Sadly, they’re nearly twice the price in the United States.
+This is a bit less expensive than in the United States.
 The issue of where to buy Nespresso capsules becomes more complicated if there’s no official outlet in your area.

 Order Nespresso Capsules Online